Ripendra6218/employee-salary-prediction/README.md

 📌 Internship Acknowledgement
-This project is part of my learning journey under the IBM SkillsBuild Internship (in collaboration with Edunet Foundation) 🧠 Focus Area: Applied Machine Learning & AI
+   -This project is part of my learning journey under the
+    IBM SkillsBuild Internship (in collaboration with Edunet Foundation) 🧠 Focus Area: Applied Machine Learning & AI
     🎓 Mode: Remote